J.H.S. 220 John J. Pershing

 Collaboration with nearby Maimonides Medical Center

-Housed in a red brick building with tall white columns flanking its main entrance, IS 220 John J. Pershing School is located one block away from Maimonides Medical Center in Sunset Park.
-The hospital provides mentorships and community service opportunities to students, introducing them to different science and medical careers.The large middle school enrolls many immigrants students from Latin America and China.
-Most live in the school’s zone, others enter through the district's gifted and magnet science programs.
+Housed in a red brick building with tall white columns flanking its main entrance, JHS 220 John J. Pershing is located near Maimonides Medical Center in Sunset Park.
+The hospital provides enrichment and community service opportunities to students, introducing them to different science and medical careers.
+In the heart of a diverse community of immigrants from Latin America and China, more than one-third of the school’s 1,500-plus student population are English Language Learners.